-Foolproof Béarnaise Sauce uses a stick blender, a narrow jar and hot butter to produce a great béarnaise in minutes.
+Foolproof Béarnaise Sauce uses a stick blender, a narrow jar and hot melted butter to produce a great béarnaise in minutes.
 No more whisking and whisking and whisking over a double boiler.

 Two minutes from go to whoa for the whisking part and you’re there.
 Buttery, rich, tarragon flecked classic French béarnaise sauce, the perfect accompaniment to a beautifully cooked piece of beef.